mzhang28/sspaper/chapters/04-spectral-sequences.typ

 ]

 Each highlighted staircase sequence shown in @lesStaircase is a long exact sequence of homology groups.
-The even columns have the cohomology

 The insight here is that the groups in even columns have the same "shape" of $H_n (X_p)$ for some $n$ and $p$, while all the odd-columns have the same "shape" of $H_n (X_p, X_(p-1))$ for some $n$ and $p$.
 Graded groups give us exactly the tools necessary to deal with morphisms in this kind of diagram.
-We can wrap the even and odd columns into a 2 different graded groups $D$ and $E$ that are each indexed by a pair $(n,p)$, and the morphisms between them are simply graded group homomorphisms with the degree shifts required by the staircase diagram above.
+We can wrap the even and odd columns into 2 different graded groups $D$ and $E$ that are each indexed by a pair $(n,p)$, and the morphisms between them are simply graded group homomorphisms with the degree shifts required by the staircase diagram above.

 Taking these $E$'s along with the connecting morphism $defEq(d, j compose k)$ gives us the first page of our spectral sequence.